A steam boiler is defined as a boiler use heat to convert water into steam for a variety of application.

-It includes with thermal efficiency, combustion efficiency & fuel to steam efficiency.
+It includes thermal efficiency, combustion efficiency & fuel to steam efficiency.
 Steam boiler efficiency depends upon the size of boiler used.
-A typical efficiency of steam boiler is 80% to 88%.
-Actually there are some losses occur like incomplete combustion, radiating loss occurs from steam boiler surrounding wall, defective combustion gas etc. Hence, efficiency of steam boiler gives this result.
+A typical efficiency of the steam boiler is 80% to 88%.
+Actually, there are some losses occur like incomplete combustion, radiating loss occurs from steam boiler surrounding wall, defective combustion gas etc. Hence, an efficiency of steam boiler gives this result.

 Types of Boiler